 These watermelons are the perfect size to take on a picnic where you’ll have plenty of people gathering.
 They usually range anywhere from 16 pounds to 45 pounds and take 80 or more days to reach full maturity.

 - Crimson sweet

 These varieties can have seeds or no seeds.
-Whichever best suits your preference.
-The types of orange watermelons are:
+Some good varieties of orange watermelons to check out are: